 Shields Index Medieval Weapons Index

 Medieval Armor Home view cart

 The Templar Knights

 were a monastic order of knights founded sometime in the aftermath of the First

 Crusade of 1096 to protect European pilgrims coming to the Holy Lands of Jerusalem.

 They are called the Poor Knights due to the oath of poverty they had to take.
 They

-on alms for their fare and other needs.
-Also, any wealth and lands that belonged
+alms for their fare and other needs.
+Also, any wealth and lands that belonged to the

 The order of the Templars grew in nobility rather quickly.
 They owed this to the two great passions of the Middle Ages, religious exuberance and martial fortitude.
 Even before the Templars proved their worth, the spiritual and civil authorities showered them with favors of all sorts.
 They received protection from the popes with tax and juristic exemption.
 Officially endorsed by the Roman Catholic Church in 1128, the Order became a favored charity across Europe and their power of brotherhood prospered.
 The order, organized under a grand master and general council, established its headquarters in Jerusalem.

 Donning their distinctive white mantles/cloaks, each with a red cross, were amongst the best battle forces of the Crusades.
 A Papal Bull (a charter issued by a Pope usually for many kinds of communication of a public nature) was assigned to the Templars in 1139 by Pope Innocent II stating that they owed no allegiance to anyone other than the Pope himself.
 It was 1146 when the Knights Templar adopted the red splayed cross as their emblem and placed it on their mantles, swords, buildings, and gravestones.
 The cross is very important in tracing their history and movements throughout history.